codemecurtis/DBCSS/README.md

 ## Fixed

-The Fixed Position keeps the element in the exact specified location regardless of ***
+The Fixed Position keeps the element in the exact specified location regardless of the browser size, children or parent elements.

 ## Static